TAnders28/RFDetectionEstimation/README.md

 # Interference Cancellation Techniques using GNU Radio

+## Sine Wave

+  Detection and Estimation of a pure tone of unknown amplitude and frequency.

   ## Detection
   - Includes various detection techniques

   ## Estimation
   - Compares ML to classical estimation approaches

 ## gr-detection-estimation
 - GNU Radio OOT Module [work in progress]